gohugoio/hugo/content/en/functions/css/TailwindCSS.md

 Use npm to install the CLI prior to the v4.0 release of Tailwind CSS.

 `npm install --save-dev tailwindcss@next @tailwindcss/cli@next`

+**Note:** The TailwindCSS v4 alpha 25 is broken and should not be used, see https://github.com/tailwindlabs/tailwindcss/issues/14521.
+This will be fixed in the next alpha release.
 {{% /note %}}

 ## Options